MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 After applying the UI layout, note how the layout is preserved both in editing mode and in debug mode.

-If you have a multi monitor setup at work and a single monitor laptop at home, you can create layouts that are optimized for each machine.
+If you have a multi-monitor setup at work and a single monitor laptop at home, you can create layouts that are optimized for each machine.

 > [!NOTE]
 > If you apply a multi-monitor layout on a single-monitor system, the floating windows that you placed on the second monitor will now be hidden behind the Visual Studio window.
 You can bring these windows to the front by pressing **Alt + Tab**.
 If you later open Visual Studio with multiple monitors, you can restore the windows to their specified positions by re-applying the layout.